akruszewski/gibl/manuscript/chapter3.md

 ## 3.2. `block.rkt`

-We know that a block should contain the current hash, the previous hash, data, and timestamp when it was generated:
+A block should contain the current hash, the previous hash, data, and timestamp when it was generated:

 ```racket
 (struct block